codetracker-learning/ASSIGNMENT-Team-Roster-react/README.md

 ## Requirements
 Take some time to plan your project and track how the data will flow. **It is expected that you will complete this assignment by the due date, so plan accordingly.**

+- Use the react template to start the project

 Here is the ERD for this project:

 <img width="291" alt="srerd" src="https://user-images.githubusercontent.com/29741570/137314750-ec4b65c5-e139-4b1a-8fa5-6d25aa57afb7.png">